code-dot-org/code-dot-org/README.md

 Alternatively, you can run: `rake build:core_and_apps_dev`, which will build blockly core and the apps bundle without running tests and without localization.

-### Want to help?

-Wondering where to start?
-See our [contribution guidelines](CONTRIBUTING.md) for more information on helping us out.